dnvriend/study-sbt/README.md

 [info] 2.11.8
 ```

 Because we haven't removed the specific configuration that we have set on 'project1', that scalaVersion is still '2.12.1' but the setting for 'project2' has changed.
-The scope 'ThisBuild' is shorthand for the following:
+The scope ['ThisBuild'](http://www.scala-sbt.org/1.x/docs/Scopes.html#Build-level+settings) is shorthand for the following definition:

 ```
 All projects and all configuration and all tasks in the current build only.
 ```

 ### Global Scope
-The scope Global is handy to define settings that apply to all projects everywhere on your computer or your enterprise, and all of there configurations and all of there tasks.
+The scope ['Global'](http://www.scala-sbt.org/1.x/docs/Scopes.html#Global+scope+component) is handy to define settings that apply to all projects everywhere on your computer or your enterprise, and all of there configurations and all of there tasks.
 I guess that covers 'Global'.
 This scope only makes sense if you create plugins and you want to add the setting to all projects everywhere.
-If you can remember that Keys are scoped on Axis, so (Project/Configuration:Task) then the difference between the scope 'ThisBuild' and 'Global' is that for 'ThisBuild' the axis looks like ({.}/*:*) and for Global the axis looks like (*/*:*).
+If you can remember that Keys are scoped on [Axis](http://www.scala-sbt.org/1.x/docs/Scopes.html#Scope+axes), so (Project/Configuration:Task) then the difference between the scope 'ThisBuild' and 'Global' is that for 'ThisBuild' the axis looks like ({.}/*:*) and for Global the axis looks like (*/*:*).

 ## Parsing user input
-SBT supports [parsing user input](http://www.scala-sbt.org/0.13/docs/Parsing-Input.html) as part of a task.
+SBT supports [parsing user input](http://www.scala-sbt.org/1.x/docs/Parsing-Input.html) as part of a task.
 To parse use input we use the `inputKey` eg:

 ```scala
 import sbt.complete.DefaultParsers._